 * The chalkboard in our Kingscliff office mapping the process for every order, including the rural runs.

-The products above cover the what.
+The bestsellers above cover the what.
 This section covers the how: timing, card messaging, and the logistics that matter when you are sending to a place 35 km south of the city with no street lighting and long gravel driveways.
 If you are choosing between bunches, hampers, and arrangements, the occasion will sort you.

 Someone in your family lives out here and the birthday is today or tomorrow.
 You are in Brisbane or Melbourne or further, and there is no gift shop within 4 km of their front door.
 Gordonvale is the nearest town with anything resembling retail.
 The flowers or hamper are doing the work your distance will not let you do in person.

 Order before 2pm and same day is realistic.
 The florist driving to Aloomba will take the Bruce Highway south and turn off at the Aloomba road.
 If nobody is home, they will look for a shaded porch or a covered side entrance.
 Properties out here tend to have both.
 Include a delivery note: "white gate, long gravel drive, house set back from road" gives the driver more to work with than a street number.
-The Savoury Hamper is worth considering for birthdays here because it survives the wait.
+A savoury hamper is worth considering for birthdays here because it survives the wait.
 Cut flowers on a hot front step in January have a shorter window.

 Aloomba has that feel.
 Ninety-one kids at the school, a community hall that seats 80, and a park named after one of the founding Italian families.
 On 20 April 1916, a WWI recruitment march called the Cane Beetles March passed through town on its way north.
 Four men started at Mooliba and picked up recruits as they walked through Aloomba, Gordonvale, and Edmonton to Cairns.
 Twenty-nine by the time they arrived.
 The name came from the idea that the troops would eat through the enemy the way cane beetles eat through sugarcane.
 The town has been tight like that for over a century.
 The florist covering this run probably knows the names on half the mailboxes.
 If they do not, a description of the gate gets them there faster than a pin on Google Maps.